zulip/zulip/templates/zerver/help/mention-a-user-or-group.md

 ## Mention everyone on a stream

 You can mention everyone on a stream with the `@**all**` mention.
 Use sparingly!
+Used improperly, wildcard mentions can be annoying.

 Note that this will not notify anyone who has muted the stream, and users can disable receiving email/push notifications for these wildcard mentions, either [globally](/help/pm-mention-alert-notifications) or for [individual streams](/help/stream-notifications).

+### Restrictions on wildcard mentions

+Organization administrators can set a policy for which users are allowed to use wildcard mentions.

+Zulip allows anyone to use wildcard mentions in streams with at most 15 subscribers.

+Organizations administrators can configure a policy for which classes of users are allowed to use wildcard mentions in streams with more than 15 subscribers.
+The default allows only organization administrators to use wildcard mentions in large streams.

+Users permitted to use wildcard mentions by the organization's policy are warned that wildcard mentions result in everyone receiving email and mobile push notifications.

+{start_tabs}

+{settings_tab|organization-permissions}

+2. Under **Organization permissions**, configure
+   **Who can use wildcard mentions in large streams**.

+{!save-changes.md!}

+{end_tabs}